Dinesh7256/DSA-using-JAVA/Readme.md

 -> formal and actual parameter
 -> working of shalow and deep copy of array in memory stack -> uqestion of day rotation the array

+DAY-5
+-> Rotate array using optimal approach
+-> shift all even to left side and odd to right side in an array ->  shift all zeros to left side and ones to right side in an array -> Introduction To 2D array
+-> Matrix Sum

+DAY - 6
+-> prefix Sum and suffix Sum
+-> Matrix Multiplication
+-> Transpose Matrix with extra matrix and Inplace as well -> Rotate matrix by 90 degree
+-> Pascal Triangle